Family walking through archway in small village in Italy (Capalbio).

 Waves lap the shore at Macchiatonda beach in Tuscany, Italy.
 Blue beach umbrellas and sunbathers on the left.

 This area of a 12-km long beach on the Maremma coast was my boys’ favorite beach we visited in the area.
 They loved splashing in the waves and playing in the sand.
-The sea is usually fairly calm here, but it’s not quite as shallow as some other nearby beaches, so it wasn’t my favorite place to hang out with my 2-year-old.
+The sea is usually fairly calm here, but it’s not quite as shallow as some other nearby beaches, so it wasn’t my favorite place to hang out with my 2-year-old (my 6-year-old and 9-year-old had a blast).

 We used the Carmen Bay Beach Club and were happy with it.